Experiencing the Humanities

 Where does the U.S. fit on the scale of racism?

-The U.S. is better--or less racist--than many second- and third-world countries.
-This tends to be true, on average, of most of the first-world or developed nations.
-However, the U.S. was one of the last first-world nations to make slavery illegal.
-Most first-world countries had decades or even centuries to develop strong economies with less racist cultures.
-In addition, the U.S. developed itself economically by taking the land of other racial and ethnic groups more so than many other first-world nations.
-A third factor is that the U.S. made a much bigger economic investment in slave labor in recent centuries than did many other first-world countries.
+The U.S. is better--or less racist--than many developing- and underdeveloped countries.
+This tends to be true, on average, of most of the developed or wealthy nations.
+However, the U.S. was one of the last developed, wealthy nations to make slavery illegal.
+Most developed, wealthy countries had decades or even centuries to develop strong economies with less racist cultures.
+In addition, the U.S. developed itself economically by taking the land of other racial and ethnic groups more so than many other developed, wealthy nations.
+A third factor is that the U.S. made a much bigger economic investment in slave labor in recent centuries than did many other developed, wealthy countries.

 One frequent sign of this is that a majority of people of color in the U.S. have experienced racist or anti-ethnic behavior by others around them, but only a minority of white European-Americans have experienced similar prejudice.
 Some people of color, for example, when questioned by police, call it "stopped for walking while Black" or "stopped for walking while Indian/Latino."
 Statistics indicate that people of color are arrested far more often, by percent of their population, than are whites.
 Courts also tend to hand out longer sentences to people of color than to whites for equal offenses.
 This trend holds true even if only poor people of color are compared with poor whites.